 Secrets to Success

-This bread is simple enough that you don’t have to worry much about the end result.
+This Chocolate Bread With Marshmallow Glaze is simple enough that you don’t have to worry much about the end result.
 If you can stir things together, you can make this bread.

 However, if you are a fan of making your bread look pretty, I do have one minor suggestion: let it cool.